MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-ios-qna.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="04/14/2017"
+   ms.date="04/21/2017"
    ms.author="maggies"/>

-# Ask questions about your data in the iOS mobile apps (Tutorial)
+# Ask questions about your data with Q&A in the iOS mobile apps (Tutorial)

 Applies to: